A Dad’s Letter to Type One

 Dear Type 1 diabetes,

-You came into our life quickly and unexpectedly a few years ago when Isabella, our then two-year-old daughter, was rushed to the hospital.
+You came into our life quickly and unexpectedly a few years ago when Isabella, our then 2-year-old daughter, was rushed to the hospital.
 As you know, she spent four days in the hospital getting poked and prodded and pumped full of insulin.
 My wife and I sat there with tears in our eyes, our hearts aching with sadness and our minds filled with worry of what our future would look like once we left that hospital room.

 We were scared and, truthfully, we despised you.
 We wanted to completely erase our memories of you.
 How could you do this to our daughter?
 Why us?
 Why now?

 We realized those questions would unfortunately never be answered.
 We immediately made a very conscious decision to accept our new reality.
 We made that decision while sitting right there in that dimly lit hospital room, filled with beeping machines, nurses and doctors.
 As hard as it was, we accepted that you would now be around every minute of every day for the rest of our daughter’s life.
 And we also accepted that there was nothing we could do to change that.
 Letting go was not easy but, completely necessary.
-That decision meant that we had to accept our new reality, which now included you as the 6th member of our already very busy household.
+That decision meant that we had to accept our new reality, which now included you as the sixth member of our already very busy household.

 And that was the beginning of our new life with you.
 Our lives will never be the same.
 We now count every carb that Isabella eats.
 We prick her finger to check her blood sugar level up to 10 times per day.
-We’ve learned to give her precise amounts of insulin in an attempt to keep her blood glucose in the proper range — a constant battle that has fortunately ended in only one emergency visit to the hospital.
+We’ve learned to give her precise amounts of insulin in an attempt to keep her blood glucose in the proper range—a constant battle that has fortunately ended in only one emergency visit to the hospital.

 As much as I try not to, I spend a good portion of my time thinking about you.
 You are one of the very first things I think of when I wake up in the morning and usually the very last thing I think of when I go to sleep at night.
-I’m often awake multiple times in the middle of the night due to high or low glucose levels.
+I’m often awake multiple times in the middle of the night due to high or low blood glucose levels.
 I actually can’t remember the last night I slept through the entire night.

 My wife and I have learned to operate on very little sleep, although she has certainly mastered this skill much better than I have.
 The truth is I’m extremely tired most days, thanks to you.
 As a result, my patience is low and my stress level is high.

-I hate that since you came into our lives, my four-year-old daughter has to be connected to all of these medical devices and throws completely out of character temper tantrums for no apparent reason other than the fact you decided to screw with her emotions.
+I hate that since you came into our lives, my 4-year-old daughter has to be connected to all of these medical devices and throws completely out of character temper tantrums for no apparent reason other than the fact you decided to screw with her emotions.

 It makes me both angry and sad that Isa has had to deal with so much at such a young age.
 And as she gets older, I am scared that other kids will make fun of her for being “different” and she’ll come home crying.
 I know this day will come and I hope and pray that I can say the right things to make her smile and make everything better, even if only for that one moment.